mozilla/elasticutils/docs/django.rst

    If `ES_DISABLED = True`, then Any method wrapped with `es_required` will return and log a warning.
-This is useful while developing, so you don't have to have ElasticSearch running.
+This is useful while developing, so you don't have to have Elasticsearch running.

 .. data:: ES_URLS

-   This is a list of ElasticSearch urls.
+   This is a list of Elasticsearch urls.
 In development this will look like::

        ES_URLS = ['http://localhost:9200']